Samuel Dibble: College and law school years

 Starting in 1853, Dibble attended the College of Charleston for two years, and graduated A. B. from Wofford College, Spartanburg, South Carolina, in July, 1856, under the presidency of Rev. William M. Wightman, being the first graduate of that institution.
 While at Wofford, Dibble was a member of the Calhoun Literary Society.
 Dibble later received the degree LL.
 D. from his alma mater.

 After graduating he taught at Shilow Academy and Pine Grove Academy in Orangeburg District from 1856 to 1857 and was assistant teacher of the preparatory department of Wofford College in the spring of 1858.
 Dibble also studied law between 1858 and 1859 under Jefferson Choice of Spartanburg, and Lesesne and Wilkins of Charleston, and was admitted as an attorney of law in December, 1859, and as a solicitor in equity in 1865 having studied equity under Hon.
 Charles H. Simonton.
 In January, 1860, he began his practice of law in Orangeburg, South Carolina.

+Civil War

 He served in the Confederate States Army throughout the Civil War.

 He resumed the practice of law in Orangeburg, South Carolina and also edited the Orangeburg News.

-Military service

 On January 3, 1861, Samuel Dibble volunteered as a private in the Edisto Rifles in Col. Johnson Hagood's First Regiment of South Carolina Volunteers later attaining the rank of first lieutenant.
 The company later became a part of the Eutaw Regiment, Twenty-Fifth South Carolina Volunteers under Col. Charles H. Simonton, a part of Hagood's Brigade, Hokes' Division of the Army of Northern Virginia.
 He was also a lieutenant of Wade Hampton III.